 “Silence!
 Know your place," snapped the old shaman.
 "We will erect a barrier along the Capital, just in case.
 Princess Asuka, thank you.”

-Asuka nodded and prepared herself.
+Asuka nodded.
 She shook her sleeves and stepped onto the bridge.
 “Great God of Wildflowers,” she called out.
 "Thank you for coming to visit us.
 It is a rare and lucky time that you visit the city.
 Please, come and talk with me.”
-She clapped twice in respect, sending raindrops scattering.
+She clapped twice in respect, sending raindrops scattering from her sleeves.

-The god ignored her.
-Instead, he stomped on the bridge with his lion paws, making the boards tremble and frame groan under the weight.
+The god ignored her and stomped on the bridge with his lion paws, making the boards tremble and frame groan under the weight.
 Asuka feet the board of the bridge sink beneath her feet.

-There she was, on her side of the bridge.
+She stood her ground on her side of the bridge, between the wilderness and the city.
 "I am not a normal shaman," she told him, a warning.
 Not a normal girl.
 She planted her feet between the god and the rice paddies beyond.
 She bowed.
-As Asuka raised her head, she watched to see what he would do.
+As Asuka raised her head, she watched to see what he would do, her hands posed at her sides.

 The lion riot of wildflowers roared in a spray of seeds and pollen, and he looked over his shoulder as a man emerged from the forest.